-A liquified petroleum gas (LPG) hot water system is a water heater that uses gas to heat water.
+A liquefied petroleum gas (LPG) hot water system is a water heater that uses gas to heat water.
 There are different types of LPG hot water systems.
 Storage tank models store the water at a set temperature until it is needed.
 Meanwhile, instant hot water systems heat the water to provide immediate and constant hot water.

 Ensuring you have the best LPG hot water system is important for two key reasons.
 Firstly, hot water tends to consume about one-quarter of a household’s energy budget.
 Secondly, a more efficient LPG hot water system can help to reduce a home’s carbon footprint.